Kenny Demens: Professional career

-On April 29, 2013, following the 2013 NFL draft, Demens signed an undrafted free agent contract with the Arizona Cardinals for 3 years and $1,485,000.
+On April 29, 2013, following the 2013 NFL draft, Demens signed an undrafted free agent contract with the Arizona Cardinals for three years and $1,485,000.
 Demens survived the final roster cuts to make the 53-man roster, but when the Cardinals were awarded two waiver claims, they released Demens to make room on the roster.
-Although the Cardinals had three inside linebackers on the roster — Karlos Dansby, Jasper Brinkley and rookie Kevin Minter — they added Demens to the practice squad.
-In 2014, he began the season on the team's official active roster.
+Although the Cardinals had three inside linebackers on the roster — Karlos Dansby, Jasper Brinkley, and rookie Kevin Minter — they added Demens to the practice squad.

+In 2014, Demens began the season on the team's official active roster.
 On September 14, 2014, following a Ted Ginn Jr. 71-yard punt return touchdown, Demens covered a Chandler Catanzaro kickoff and forced a fumble by Quintin Demps of the New York Giants.
 Demens was lost for the season after an October 11 ACL injury for the 2015 Cardinals against the Detroit Lions.
 Demens was cut by the Cardinals prior to the 2016 season.
-During Demens' career he mostly played special teams, the only 6 snaps that he took on defense happened on September 9, 2013, when he posted his career high 3 tackles in 19 plays on the field in a 13-10 win against the Tampa Bay Buccaneers.
+During Demens' career he mostly played special teams, the only six snaps that he took on defense happened on September 9, 2013, when he posted his career–high three tackles in 19 plays on the field in a 13-10 win against the Tampa Bay Buccaneers.